rogerthatdev/react-sandbox/nextjs-dashboard/README.md

   users, such as static blog post or a product page.
 * Dynamic rendering, content is rendered on the server for each user at request time.

+### Streaming

+* Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to  the client as they become ready.
+* Two ways to implement streaming with Next.js:
+  1. at the page level with the `loading.tsx` file
+  1. for specific components with `<Suspense>`